jaredly/j2/nore/Roadmap.md

 ## Selection working

+- [ ] delete empty type annotation
+- [ ] left from type annotation, it goes to an empty.
+I don't want it to be an empty

 - [x] basic goRight
 - [x] right out of fn body isn't owrking
 - [x] make Empty's actually a text editorrr